wilfred11/expectation_maximization/README.md

 * Repeat the above steps for a fixed number of iterations or until convergence is reached.

 ### Two steps
-Initially, distributions can be created using random values for means and covariance matrix.
+Initially, distributions can be created using random values for means and variance matrix.
 But after that, the expectation step and the maximization step will be applied iteratively.
 #### The expectation step
 In the expectation step, the algorithm computes the probability that each data point belongs to each distribution of the GMM.
 For a simple normal distribution chances for a result can be obtained using the pdf function of a distribution.
 When setting 2 clusters, probabilities for every data point (x) are obtained for every distribution.
 This could be done like this: